 Radios, music systems, and other broadcasting devices should at all times be played so as to cause minimal disturbance to your neighbours and may only be played outside music hours if they are inaudible in neighbouring sets of rooms.

 There are also restrictions on the playing of the Chapel Organ at full volume.
-This is mainly limited to services, Choir practices and occasional organ recitals, and to the following additional times: Monday to Friday 3.00 p.m. – 8.30 p.m., Saturday and Sunday 1.00 p.m. – 3.00 p.m.
+This is mainly limited to services, Choir practices and organ recitals (Thursday lunchtimes), and to the following additional times: Monday to Friday 3.00 p.m. – 8.30 p.m., Saturday and Sunday 1.00 p.m. – 3.00 p.m.
 The Dean of Chapel and the Director of Music may grant occasional exceptions to these arrangements.
 Whenever possible, notice of these exceptions will be posted on the Chapel Noticeboard outside the Porters’ Lodge.

 An additional restriction on the playing of musical instruments in rooms is in place during the two Quiet Periods.